This post contains affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our disclosure.

 5. Get Physical: The How to Sort Books Method

-Get hands-on.
-Pick up every single book.
-Flip a few pages.
+Pick up each book and flip through a few pages.
 How does it feel?
-Sounds a bit woo-woo, but connecting physically helps you make smarter choices about what stays.
-It’s a practical step in learning how to sort books effectively.
+It may sound a bit unusual, but physically connecting with the books helps you make better decisions about which ones to keep.
+This practical step will teach you how to sort your books more effectively.

 6. The Three-Pile System: Keep, Donate, Move

-- Keep: These are your treasures, your go-to reads, the ones you can’t live without.
+- Keep: These are your favorite books, the ones you can’t live without.

-- Donate/Sell: Books you’re done with.
-Be honest with yourself.
-Someone else could love them.
+- Donate/Sell: These are books you’re finished with.
+Be honest.
+Someone else might enjoy them.

-- Move: Cookbooks to the kitchen, kids’ books to their room.
-Makes sense, right?
-Put things where they belong.
+- Move: Put cookbooks in the kitchen and kids’ books in their room.
+It makes sense to put things where they belong.

 7. Ditch Duplicates & Outdated Reads to Declutter Your Bookshelf